-- [1 Results based on a water-effect ratio study.] - The equation used for acute criterion calculation is e (1.273(ln hardness)-0.9744), and the equation used for chronic criterion calculation is e (1.273(ln hardness)-2.958).] - [3 Site-specific criteria apply to the entire water body listed under the "Site Description" column.
-If the site described is a designated segment, the boundaries of the segment are given in Appendix C of §307.10 of this title.] - [4 Site-specific criteria may only be used in the evaluation of permit limits for the facility listed under the "TPDES" and "Facility" columns.]
+- [1 Results based on a water-effect ratio study.] - The equation used for acute criterion calculation is $e^{(1.273(\ln hardness)-0.9744)}$, and the equation used for chronic criterion calculation is $e^{(1.273(\ln hardness)-2.958)}$. - [3 Site-specific criteria apply to the entire water body listed under the "Site Description" column.
+If the site described is a designated segment, the boundaries of the segment are given in Appendix C in this section.] - [4 Site-specific criteria may only be used in the evaluation of permit limits for the facility listed under the "TPDES" and "Facility" columns.]